FormidableLabs/spectacle/CONTRIBUTING.md

 We use [`yarn`](https://yarnpkg.com/en/docs/getting-started).

-Install all dependencies by running
+Install all dependencies by running:

 ```sh
 $ yarn